sayantan007pal/Ai-based-Mongo-document-validator-and-updater-agent/PROJECT_SUMMARY.md

 ## Executive Summary

-A complete, production-ready MongoDB schema validation and auto-correction system built with Node.js, TypeScript, and Claude AI.
+A complete, production-ready MongoDB schema validation and auto-correction system built with Node.js, TypeScript, and OpenAI GPT.
 The system automatically scans documents, validates them against a strict schema, backs up invalid documents, and uses AI to intelligently correct and update them—all while ensuring no duplicate documents are ever created.

 ## What Has Been Built